Rapid Science: Incentivizing Collaboration

 In science, as in so many parts of life, what gets measured is what gets rewarded, and what gets rewarded is what gets done.3

-- rating/annotating the latest published literature and clinical trials
+- posting/rating/commenting on the latest published literature and clinical trials

-Development of the metric and rankings will be led by reputation experts, drawing from the insights and expertise of mathematicians, computer scientists, economists, and behavioral scientists, as well as researchers themselves and funding officials, academic administrators, and other parties.
+Development of the metric and rankings is being led by reputation experts, drawing from the insights and expertise of mathematicians, computer scientists, economists, and behavioral scientists, as well as researchers themselves and funding officials, academic administrators, and other parties.

 1. Reforming Science: Methodological and Cultural Reforms, Infection and Immunity March 2012, vol. 80, pp. 891-896.

 2. Jason Priem, Heather A. Piwowar, Bradley M. Hemminger, Altmetrics in the Wild: Using Social Media to Explore Scholarly Impact 20 Mar 2012.